Neurologic disorders associated with behavioral symptoms

 Prolonged total parenteral nutrition

 Intestinal malabsorption disorders are common causes of vitamin E deficiency.
+Vitamin E is a lipid-soluble nutrient, and deficiency tends to be caused by irregularities in dietary fat absorption or metabolism.
 In cholestatic liver disease, bile flow from the liver to the intestine is reduced, which impairs the morcellation process of vitamin E prior to absorption.
 In cystic fibrosis, failure of secretion of the pancreatic enzymes occurs.
 Lengthy intestinal resections for the treatment of Crohn disease or intestinal obstruction have been associated with vitamin E deficiency and neurologic manifestations.

 In familial isolated vitamin E deficiency, the patients absorb vitamin E normally, but their conservation of plasma alpha-tocopherol is poor due to impaired secretion of alpha-tocopherol into the low-density lipoproteins.
 Tocopherol transfer protein regulates vitamin E status by facilitating the secretion of tocopherol from liver to circulating lipoproteins.
 Heritable mutations in the TTPA gene, tocopherol transfer protein, result in ataxia with vitamin E deficiency syndrome, typified by low vitamin E levels and a plethora of neurologic disorders.
 The physiological role of tocopherol transfer protein lies in its ability to direct vitamin E trafficking from the endocytic compartment to transport vesicles that deliver the vitamin to the site of secretion at the plasma membrane.
 Alpha-tocopherol transfer protein is found not only in the liver but also in cerebellar Purkinje cells in patients having vitamin E deficiency states or diseases associated with oxidative stress.